landakram/homelab/README.md

 * Remote user is assumed to be `mark`.
 * Remote sudo password is retrieved from keychain on ansible controller.
 A single sudo password is assumed for all remote hosts.
+* DNS is assumed to be managed by CloudFlare nameservers.
+CloudFlare is used for public DNS entries (for internal, LAN IP addresses) and for dns-01 challenges for LetsEncrypt.

 ## Provisioning a new machine